 Physical Medicine and Rehabilitation

-Physical Medicine and Rehabilitation MDs or “Physiatrists” are Doctors who’s job is to enhance and restore functional ability and quality of life for the patients they treat who have physical impairments or disabilities affecting the brain, spinal cord, nerves, bones, joints, muscles ligaments, and tendons.
+Physical Medicine and Rehabilitation MDs or “Physiatrists” are Doctors whose job is to enhance and restore functional ability and quality of life for the patients they treat who have physical impairments or disabilities affecting the brain, spinal cord, nerves, bones, joints, muscles, ligaments, and tendons.
 Other Doctors focus on the medical cure instead of Physical Medicine.
-In the example of the Orthopaedic surgeon, surgery, when appropriate, is performed to help correct the dysfunction/pathology.

 The goal of the Physiatrist is to maximize the patient’s independence in activities of daily living.

 In an outpatient Orthopaedic setting, treatments include medications for pain and inflammation and injections.
 Referral to Physical therapy for strengthening /flexibility /balance and education on self-care.

 Some common diagnoses treated include stenosis and sciatica.
 Below is a brief description of both symptoms, causes, and treatment.

 Physical Medicine and Spinal Stenosis

 Stenosis is an abnormal narrowing of the spinal canal ( the tube that houses the spinal cord ) or the neural foraman, formed at the sides between each vertebral level where the spinal nerves exit after leaving the spine.
 Levels from the upper spine (cervical or neck) supply the arms, and the lower spine (lumbar or low back) supply the legs.
 If the narrowing is enough, the pressure/irritation of the nerve can occur.